Skip to content

 Our Vision

-A thriving and sustainable future where mariculture and marine science are a standard and well-known mechanism to mitigate climate change by permanently storing CO2 in calcifying organisms, while also providing sustainable food sources and creating more resilient communities in the process.
+A thriving and more sustainable future where mariculture and marine science help mitigate climate change by permanently storing CO2 in calcifying organisms, while also creating healthier reef ecosystems and resilient coastal communities in the process.

 What we're about